wittyCode/ts-orm-benchmark/README.md

 4. We randomize the size of collections of child-entities a bit, to not just have uniform data insertion - since in real production use-cases different sizes of datasets are to be expected.
 5. Statistics and the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) will ensure that we have a normal distribution for entity count so that we can still compare between sufficiently large benchmarks
 6. We're interested in insertion performance, performance of selecting big datasets and of updating selected colums for big datasets in bulk
+7. A report-like query to test how joining multiple tables and grouping performs is in place
-7. All data can be easily deleted to also be able to measure bulk deletions
+8. All data can be easily deleted to also be able to measure bulk deletions

 A simple synthetic use-case to achieve our goals is the following: